skillcadet/blog/_posts/2024-11-18-Starting-a-cluster.md

 kubectl get pods -A -w
 ```

 We can monitor the network coming up as we see first the `calico-system` and then the `calico-apiserver` pods go through the phases until they reach `Running`.
-Hit `Control+C` to exit the watch.
+Hit `Control+C` to exit the watch loop.

 ```
 ubuntu@imaster00:~$ kubectl get nodes